danlentz/clj-hangman/README.md

 which an end-user may implement.
-Rather than approach this project with the objective of achieving the most optimized performance for one given strategy, we approach with a slightly different motiovation: support the most expressive, extensible, and generalized ability to define arbitrarily complex strategies, while remaining relatively efficient.
+Rather than approach this project with the objective of achieving the most optimized performance for one given strategy, we approach with a slightly different motiovation:
+**support the most expressive, extensible, and generalized ability to define arbitrarily complex strategies, while remaining relatively efficient**.

 ## Architecture